Our Team

 Kelly Schuler-McDonald

-Kelly is the Executive Director and Founder of BRAVE Education for Trafficking Prevention.
-Passionate about empowering leadership, research and finding new ways to do what, to others, may seem like ‘the impossible’.
+Kelly is the Executive Director and Founder of BRAVE Education.
+In addition to BRAVE Education, Kelly is the Executive Director of BRAVE Communications.
+She is passionate about empowering leadership, research and finding new ways to do what may seem like ‘the impossible’.

 Using research combined with visionary talents, she surrounds herself with brilliant disruptive types, and helps collectively combine brilliance to shine light on the who, what, when, where, why and how around prevention education.
-Committed to empowering and protecting children and youth, Kelly's expertise in research, behavioural change, education and experience with trafficked youth lead Kelly to develop research, programming and collaborations to address what is needed to help children from being trafficked in the first place.
+Committed to empowering and protecting children and youth, Kelly's expertise in research, behavioural change, education and experience with youth led Kelly to develop research, programming and collaborations to address what is needed to help children from being harmed and finding what inspires their purpose.

-Kelly is a strategic and creative director, focused on youth empowerment, Presentation coach, publisher and producer of tools to empower individuals, communities and organizations, and is often addressing complex issues.
+Kelly is a strategic research and creative director, focused on youth empowerment, a presentation coach, publisher and producer of tools to empower individuals, communities and organizations, often addressing complex issues.

 Yvonne Meredith